Rafels/Assignment-1/Assignment1_s929574.markdown

 **Write a C program that converts a temperature from Celsius to Fahrenheit and vice versa.**

 In order to solve this exercise, the program uses a mathematical equation that divides, multiplies, sums and subtracts the variables.
-And because we are dividing values, it is easier to use floating number variables.
+And because we are dividing values, it is easier to avoid mathematical errors by using floating number variables.
+Another way of getting arround this is by casting the variables.

-The program prompts the user input either "f" or "c" to select which temperature standard to convert from, this character is then used to enter the correct if-statement.
+The program prompts the user to input either "f" or "c" in order to select which temperature standard to convert from, this character is then used to enter the correct if-statement.
 Each if-statement prompts the user to enter the degrees, it then converts the value and prints out the results.

-Because the two if-statements are inside a while-loop, the user is prompted to repeat the conversion or exit the program by entering "q".
-When the while-loop exits, the program returns 0 before ending.
+The if-statements are inside a while-loop which ends if the character "choice" is equal to 'q', this allows the user to repeat the conversion or exit the program by entering "q".
+When the while-loop exits, the program ends.

 ### The code:
 ```c++